How was your overall experience of our service?

 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.

 While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT will continue to provide a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.

 Publishing results of the Friends and Family Test

 How does it work?

-When you use one of our services you should be given the opportunity to complete a paper survey or a survey on an iPad.
+When you use one of our services you should be given the opportunity to complete a paper version survey, or electronically on a tablet where available and all our surveys are also available on our have your say, your feedback page.
 The survey will ask you to answer the following question:

 Do you have to respond to the question?

 Your answer is voluntary.
 But if you do answer, your feedback will provide valuable information for us to help make sure our patients have the best possible experience of care.

 The surveys are anonymous and so you can be confident that your answer will not be traced back to you.
 A member of your family or a friend is welcome to answer the question if you are unable to.